The Pilgrim's Progress: First Part

 The Delectable Mountains form the next stage of Christian and Hopeful's journey, where the shepherds show them some of the wonders of the place also known as "Immanuel's Land".
 The pilgrims are shown sights that strengthen their faith and warn them against sinning, like the Hill Error or the Mountain Caution.
-On Mount Clear, they are able to see the Celestial City through the shepherd's "perspective glass", which serves as a telescope.
+On Mount Clear, they are able to see the Celestial City through the shepherd's "perspective glass", i.e., a telescope.
 (This device is given to Mercy in the Second Part at her request.)
 The shepherds tell the pilgrims to beware of the Flatterer and to avoid the Enchanted Ground.
 Soon they come to a crossroad and a man dressed in white comes to help them.
 Thinking he is a "shining one" (angel), the pilgrims follow the man, but soon get stuck in a net and realize their so-called angelic guide was the Flatterer.
 A true shining one comes and frees them from the net.
 The Angel punishes them for following the Flatterer and then puts them back on the right path.
 The pilgrims meet an Atheist, who tells them Heaven and God do not exist, but Christian and Hopeful remember the shepherds and pay no attention to the man.
 Christian and Hopeful come to a place where a man named Wanton Professor is chained by the ropes of seven demons who take him to a shortcut to the Lake of Fire (Hell).
 This reminds them of a man named Little Faith, who had been mugged by thieves that stole his spending money and resulted in him having a hard life, although the thieves did not take Little Faith's scroll or his jewels, which he kept safe through his journey.

 On the way, Christian and Hopeful meet a lad named Ignorance, who believes that he will be allowed into the Celestial City through his own good deeds rather than as a gift of God's grace.
 Christian and Hopeful meet up with him twice and try to persuade him to journey to the Celestial City in the right way.
 Ignorance persists in his own way that he thinks will lead him into Heaven.
 After getting over the River of Death on the ferry boat of Vain Hope without overcoming the hazards of wading across it, Ignorance appears before the gates of Celestial City without a passport, which he would have acquired had he gone into the King's Highway through the Wicket Gate.
 The Lord of the Celestial City orders the shining ones (angels) to take Ignorance to one of the byways of Hell and throw him in.